 Tip: Contributions of appreciated property (i.e. stock) provide an additional benefit because you avoid paying capital gains on any profit.

 Taxpayers age 70 ½ or older can reduce income tax owed on required minimum distributions (RMDs) from IRA accounts by donating them to a charitable organization(s) instead.

 Investment Gains and Losses

-This year, and in the coming years, investment decisions are likely to be more about managing capital gains than about minimizing taxes per se.
-For example, taxpayers below threshold amounts in 2016 might want to take gains; whereas taxpayers above threshold amounts might want to take losses.
+This year, and in the coming years, investment decisions are often more about managing capital gains than about minimizing taxes per se.
+For example, taxpayers below threshold amounts in 2018 might want to take gains; whereas taxpayers above threshold amounts might want to take losses.

-Caution: In recent years, extreme fluctuations in the stock market have been commonplace.
-Don't assume that a down market means investment losses.
-Your cost basis may be low if you've held the stock for a long time.
+Caution: Fluctuations in the stock market are commonplace; don't assume that a down market means investment losses as your cost basis may be low if you've held the stock for a long time.